January 17, 2020 | News | Life expectancy in Germany

 Inequalities have declined markedly since reunification

 Only 30 years ago, at the dawn of reunification, Germans experienced among the highest regional inequalities in life expectancy within the OECD.
-German women were the leaders in survival inequalities, while German men were just behind the United States.
+German women led the world in life expectancy inequalities, with German men a close second to those in the United States.
 Women have since experienced the sharpest decline in regional life expectancy inequalities, and in a reversal of fortune, are now the leaders in survival equality across regions.
 “We were surprised to discover just how quickly these regional differences declined following reunification.
 That’s a remarkable achievement", says Alyson van Raalte.
 Even among men, the differences today are moderate in international comparison.

-This isn’t only a story of life expectancy convergence across the former East and West Germany.
+This isn’t only a story of life expectancy convergence across Germany.
 For even within the former West Germany, regional differences in life expectancy have become much smaller since reunification.
 They’re almost half of their pre-reunification peak.
 "It may be that the historically unique event of the fall of the Berlin Wall placed a special focus on creating comparable living conditions in a now reunited Germany," says Alyson van Raalte.
-As a result, the economically weaker federal states in former West Germany probably benefited from reunification as well.
+As a result, the economically weaker federal states in former West Germany probably also benefited from reunification.

 van Raalte, A., Klüsener, S., Oksuzyan, A., Grigoriev, P.: Declining regional disparities in mortality in the context of persisting large inequalities in economic conditions: the case of Germany.
 International Journal of Epidemiology (2020).
 DOI: https://doi.org/10.1093/ije/dyz265